 What should you get instead of the Nothing Ear (2)?

-Speaking of companies with closed eco systems, if you have an Apple iPhone the Apple AirPods Pro (2nd generation) ($229 at Amazon) is perhaps not the most unique alternative, but it’s an obvious one for a reason.
+Speaking of companies with closed eco systems, if you have an Apple iPhone the Apple AirPods Pro (2nd generation) ($199 at Amazon) is perhaps not the most unique alternative, but it’s an obvious one for a reason.
 It works well with iOS, offers device switching between Apple products, even better noise cancellation, and spatial audio.
-If you can’t stomach spending that much, the AirPods Pro (1st generation) still competes ($179.99 at Best Buy), despite its less effective noise cancelling.
+If you can’t stomach spending that much, the AirPods Pro (1st generation) still competes (on the product’s website), despite its less effective noise canceling.

-For folks avoiding committing to a specific operating system—a positive facet of the Nothing Ear (2)—there’s the Sennheiser CX Plus True Wireless.
-It doesn’t have the best noise cancelling, though it is good.
+For folks avoiding committing to a specific operating system — a positive facet of the Nothing Ear (2) — there’s the Sennheiser CX Plus True Wireless.
+It doesn’t have the best noise canceling, though it is good.
 While the CX Plus True Wireless doesn’t use LHDC, it does use aptX (and AAC, SBC codecs) which ensures low latency and solid performance with Android and Apple.
 Lastly, it simply sounds good from the box, with an app focused more on sound than productivity.
-The price of $69.95 at Amazon isn’t painful either.
+The price of $89 at Amazon isn’t painful either.

 Want another opinion?
 See the Nothing Ear 2 review at Android Authority.

 Sustainability and earbuds is rightfully a concern for many.
 Nothing has made some strides such as making the Ear (2) from completely recycled circuit boards, and manufacturing that uses renewable energy.
 The Nothing Ear (2) lifecycle is rated to produce 3.1kg CO2e.